Roger Hansen: Coaching career

-In 1992, Hansen joined the Seattle Mariners as a bullpen coach.
+In 1990 and 1991, Hansen was a minor league instructor for the Seattle Mariners.
+In 1992, he was the team's bullpen coach.
+He was the youngest coach in the majors that year.
 The Mariners' team earned run average was 4.55 that season and the team went 64–98 positioning them seventh in the American League West.
 Hansen was fired at the end of the season along with the rest of the Mariners' coaching staff.

 In 1996, Hansen was hired as the manager of the Class-A Short Season Everett AquaSox in the Mariners' organization.
 Hansen was hired as a roving catching instructor for the Orix BlueWave in Japan's Pacific League.
-He re-joined the Mariners' organization in 2002 as a coach with the Everett AquaSox.
+He re-joined the Mariners' organization in 2002 as a coach with the AquaSox.
 Hansen managed the AquaSox for the last 28 games of the 2002 season.
 In 2003, he was named the Mariners' minor-league catching coordinator.

-On August 10, 2010, the Mariners fired members of their coaching staff, including bench coach Ty Van Burkleo, and Hansen was hired to take over that position on an interim basis.
+On August 10, 2010, the Mariners fired members of their coaching staff, including bench coach Ty Van Burkleo, and Hansen became the interim bench coach.
+He returned to the catching coordinator role to start 2011, and in September, he was named the Mariners' special assistant to the general manager.
+He held that role through 2020, when his contract was not renewed.

-Personal
+Personal life

 Hansen was born on August 28, 1961, in Johnstown, Pennsylvania.
-He resides in Stanwood, Washington with his wife Lynn and their two children.
+He resides in Stanwood, Washington with his wife and their two children.